 Located 25 minutes east of Edmonton, this open-air museum houses refurbished buildings from east-central Alberta that tell the tale of early Ukrainian settlement in Alberta from 1892-1930.
 These early settlers made a significant impact on Alberta’s identity and the museum, which opened in the 70s, showcases the stories of survival and perseverance through more than 35 restored historic buildings and costumed interpreters.
-The delicious Ukrainian food available at the concession is worth drive alone.
+The delicious Ukrainian food available at the concession is worth the drive alone.

-There are many living history elements to explore at the Ukrainian Cultural Heritage Village, including a blacksmith, market, and an old-fashioned general store.
+There are many living history elements to explore at the Ukrainian Cultural Heritage Village, including a blacksmith, a market, and an old-fashioned general store.
 Part of the fun is the opportunity to interact with the costumed guides who are there to explain what life was like for these early settlers.
 If possible, try to time your visit with one of the many events or workshops hosted throughout the year, which include cooking demonstrations, harvest celebrations, and a commemoration of Ukraine’s national day.